“What if Christmas,” the Grinch thought, “doesn’t come from a store. What if Christmas, perhaps, means a little bit more?” -Dr. Seuss

 If, on the other hand, you are the one throwing the Christmas party, try to think of ways you can simplify things so you can actually enjoy the festivities.
 Do you usually go all out with special foods, fine china, and extravagant decorations?
 While typically appreciated by guests, I’d imagine they would show up even if you put out microwave finger foods, Dixie cups, and a few candles.
 People attend holiday celebrations for the company and conversation; not for the perfectly laid out table.

-Reduce your load with a simple Christmas schedule.
+Reduce your load with a simple schedule

 Between the parties, plays, concerts, dance and music recitals, church functions, service projects, parades, tree lightings, etc. if we are not careful, our holiday schedules can end up becoming as bloated as Uncle (insert-name-here) after his third helping on Thanksgiving.
 No one can do it all.
-Even if you enjoy being on-the-go, there is a limit to what you can accomplish in a day.
+Even if you like being on-the-go, there is a limit to what you can accomplish in a day.
 Give yourself permission to say “no” when it all becomes too much.
 Instead, send the kids to bed, or cuddle up with them, pour yourself a glass of wine/tea, put on your favorite Christmas movie (I’m partial to White Christmas), and enjoy the simple moments of the season.

-Deck the halls with simple Christmas décor.
+Deck the halls with simple Christmas décor

 Consider giving simple Christmas gifts